Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 }
 ```

-Note that:
+> [!NOTE]
+>
-- The player's constructo now takes a PlayerAim object as a parameter.
+> - The player's constructor now takes a PlayerAim object as a parameter.
-- When drawing the PlayerAim, we set the BlendState to NonPremultiplied to ensure transarency.
+> - When drawing the PlayerAim, we set the BlendState to NonPremultiplied to ensure transparency.

-We will now update the Player so that it rotates toward its PlayerAim.
+We will now update the ``Player`` so that it rotates toward its ``PlayerAim``.

-## Creating and showing the target
+## Orienting the Player toward the PlayerAim

-First, we need to add a PlayerAim member variable to the Player class.
-It will be passed to they player in its noew constructor.
+First, we need to add a ``PlayerAim`` member variable to the ``Player`` class.
+It will be passed to they player in a new constructor.

 ```csharp
   private PlayerAim playerAim;